nasqueron/notifications/README.md

 of what happens on your CI infrastructure or to orchestrate the communication between the different CI software.

-You can also use it as an HTTP to AMQP gateway.

 The broker layer interface is abstracted, you can use another broker if you send a pull request to the keruald/broker repository.